 Solidarity can be difficult to distinguish from 'altruism', but there is no reason to suppose that the motivation is unselfish.
 The central problem of solidarity is that it is often exclusive - confined to a special group.

 Rights are rules: they can protect liberties or impose duties on other people.
+A classic account by Hohfeld distinguishes claim-rights (such as a pension) from liberties, and powers (like a driving licence) from immunities (such as tax relief).(5).
 Moral rights are rights which are backed by a moral claim; legal rights are backed by a legal sanction.

-Rights to welfare can be general (applying to everyone) or particular (applying only to specific people).
-The welfare states of continental Europe have mainly developed particular rights, related to membership of schemes and individual rights; this has proved a very effective way of promoting social protection, but it does not necessarily extend to the whole population.
-The model followed by the UK attempted to extend rights to everyone, on the basis of citizenship.
-Citizenship is the right to have rights.
-T H Marshall called citizenship as 'a status bestowed on those who are full members of a community.'
-(3) This idea, like solidarity, can be exclusive; it can be used to deny people rights, as well as to include them.
+Rights to welfare can be general (applying to everyone) or particular (applying, like contractual rights, only to specific people).
+The welfare states of continental Europe have mainly developed particular rights, related to membership of schemes and individual rights; this has proved a very effective way of promoting social protection, most notably in the area of pensions, but it does not necessarily extend to the whole population.
+The model followed by the UK attempted to extend rights to everyone, on the basis of citizenship; citizenship is the right to have rights.
+This idea, like solidarity, can be exclusive; it can be used to deny people rights, as well as to include them.

 There are two main approaches to justice.